microsoft/Windows-driver-samples/usb/UcmTcpciCxClientSample/README.md

 # UcmTcpciCx Port Controller Client Driver

 This is a skeleton sample driver that shows how to create a Windows USB Type-C port controller driver using the USB Connector Manager Type-C Port Controller Interface class extension driver (UcmTcpciCx).
-Refer to the UcmTcpciCx documentation for more information.
+UcmTcpciCx is currently only availble using the Windows Insider program - documentation for UcmTcpciCx will be available at the next release of Windows.

 This sample demonstrates the following:

--   Registration with the UcmTcpci class extension driver.
+-   Registration with the UcmTcpci class extension driver (UcmTcpciCx).
 -   Initializing the port controller's Type-C and Power Delivery capabilities.
 -   Initializing the I2C communications channel to the port controller hardware.
--   Performing reads/writes over I2C
+-   Performing reads/writes over I2C.
 -   Handling hardware requests from UcmTcpciCx.
 -   Handling alerts from the port controller hardware and notifying UcmTcpciCx of the alert.
--   Power management
+-   Power management.
 -   Platform-level device reset in the case of an unresponsive I2C controller.

 ## Customizing the sample for your port controller